Arunk28/azure-api/README.md

 # azure-devops-api

-using client library we can create work item in azure devops
+by using this package lib we can create work item in azure devops only work item creation is supported in this version

 # PAT
 personnal access token is very important for using this library